AlertMend/AlertMend.io/public/blog/child-process-exited-with-code-1.md

 ---
-title: "child process exited with code 1"
+title: "Child Process Exited With Code 1"
 excerpt: "In the realm of system monitoring and DevOps, encountering the error message \"child process exited with code 1\" can be a source of frustration and confusion"
 date: "2025-12-18"
 category: "Kubernetes"